HISTORICAL DATA Relating to the Parish

 BMD

-The GRO Index of Birth Marriage and Death registers for England may be searched for free at www.freebmd.org.uk The index covers the period from the start of civil registration in July 1837 until about 1932.
-Volunteers are still transcribing the Index for the 1930's and 1940's.
+The GRO Index of Birth Marriage and Death registers for England may be searched for free at www.freebmd.org.uk The index covers the period from the start of civil registration in July 1837 until about 1942.
+Volunteers are currently transcribing the Index for the 1950's and 1960's.
 Having found the person you are looking for in the index you can then order a copy of the certificate (fee) or go the registry office in person e,g, at Cockermouth.

 Church Registers